Get free entry to all US National Park sites on Saturday – KION546

 Get free entry to all US National Park sites on Saturday

-September 24 is another free entry day to all National Park Service sites that usually charges an entrance fee.
+September 24 marks another free entry day to all National Park Service sites that usually charge an entrance fee.

 This free day is in celebration of National Public Lands Day.